Avimitin/nvim/README.md

 Working with two different branches, you can always pull or pick new bugfix or feature from my configuration without messing up your configuration.

+> I will always write changes into CHANGELOG and release a new version after changes are made.
+> Please read the changelog each time you pull new changes.
+And if you are not satisfied
+> with the changes, you can `git checkout` the old version.
+You are also welcome to open an issue
+> to discussion with me.
+This config is considered as **MY** personal configuration,
+> and I can't guarantee I will stabilize it as the community do.

 You can read the full installation instruction here:
 [*Installation Guide*](https://avimitin.github.io/nvim/en_us/installation.html)